vijayparikh/octopress/source/_posts/2020-08-10-farn-on-gear.markdown

 >
 > just get gear that suits you and de-stress

-Hard earned wisdom of a working pro - that a lot of us should heed.
+Hard earned wisdom from an award winning working pro - wisdom that a lot of us should heed.